AciferBG/Silverrealms/README.md

 ---

 ## Features
+Features:
-- New questline set in the Forgotten Realms
+- A compelling new storyline deeply rooted in Forgotten Realms lore
-- 100 new areas to explore
-- New monsters and tactical encounters
+- Over 100 brand-new handcrafted areas, including a sprawling dwarven city with multiple unique districts
+- New enemies with custom animations - never seen before in Baldur's Gate
+- Explore a world of hidden lore, clever puzzles, and multi-layered intrigue
-- Unique magical items and treasures
+- Countless new magical items, forged in forgotten times and brimming with mystery
 - Approximately 20 hours of gameplay
-- Dynamic difficulty scaling depending on party level and game settings
 - Playable from the beginning of the game

 ---